geoffrich/thatconf-slides-2023/slides.md

 normally: you click on a button, don't get feedback until the request completes

+[ demo the experience on sveltunes ]

 what if we assume it succeeds? change the state before the request happens

-demo the experience first on sveltunes
 -->

 ---